robseb/rsyocto/doc/guides/6_newFPGAconf.md

       FPGA-writeConfig  -f gpiConf.rbf
   ````

- ## Steps to generate the FPGA Configuration files with a Intel Quartus Prime FPGA Project
+ ## Steps to generate the FPGA Configuration files with an Intel Quartus Prime FPGA Project
   **Note: The new build system can do these steps automatically!**

    1. **For the Arria 10 SX SoC-FPGA:**